 - Many farms do not allow dogs in orchards or farm stores.
 Check policies if you plan to bring your furry friend.

 Congratulations to two of these Virginia apple orchards—Marker-Miller and Carter Mountain—for making the USA Today 10Best list for Best Apple Orchards in the U.S.

 Map to Apple Picking in Northern Virginia and Apple Season Fun

-Apple picking in Northern VA is a great way to celebrate the transition from summer to fall.
+Apple picking in Virginia is a great way to celebrate the transition from summer to fall.
 Best of all, you come away with a tasty reward for your efforts.
-Whichever apple orchard or festival you choose (or try them all!) we wish you happy picking and plenty of fun and happy apple picking in Virginia.
+Whichever apple orchard or festival you choose (or try them all!) we wish you plenty of fun and happy apple picking in Virginia.